 A Network Administrator has the responsibility to set up the organization’s network and keep it up to date with regular security patches.
 The professional helps computer systems interact with one another by setting up a local area network (LAN) and the other components of the network for the company.

 As a Web Security Administrator, you need to make sure that the whole system is working properly.
 You need to set up firewalls, monitor new users, check for frequent updates, and resolve issues in times of urgency.

 A Digital Forensics Investigator comes into the picture after a security breach happens.
 The professional investigates the cybercrime to retrieve evidence, reports, and documents all the findings and submits them to the superior authority.

 Preparing for Ethical hacker job interviews?
 Have a look at our blog on Ethical Hacking Interview Questions to crack the job interview!

 Ethical Hacker Certifications

 Being a Certified Ethical Hacker makes you a qualified professional who has a better understanding of how to identify, analyze, and rectify Cyber Security intrusions.
-Most of the employees who seek a job as a professional Ethical Hacker undergo certifications to become a qualified Ethical Hacker.
-Here are the top three Ethical Hacker certifications of 2021.
+Most of the employees who seek a job as a professional Ethical Hacker undergo certifications to become qualified Ethical Hacker.
+Here are the top three Ethical Hacker certifications of 2023.